LinuxJedi/ilbm-thumb-kde/README.md

 This is a plugin for KDE Plasma to provide thumbnail support for Amiga IFF / ILBM files in Dolphin.

+It not only resizes the IFF image for thumbnails, but it corrects the height/width for double height / width pixel images (ie. 640x200 gets stretched to 640x400 first).

 ![Dolphin example](pics/thumbs.png)

 ## Build Instructions